-When he's not at Stone Village, he's likely at home with his German Shepherds, Ebenezer and Josiah, and in the middle of or preparing for his next home improvement project.
+When he's not at Stone Village, he's likely at home with his boys - two German Shepherds, Ebenezer and Josiah, and one Labrador Retriever, Gideon - and in the middle of or preparing for a new home improvement project.
 John's also an avid runner, cyclist, yogi, art and film enthusiast, and bookworm.

 Andrew is one of the worship leaders of Stone Village Church.
 Being a United Methodist PK (Pastor's Kid), he grew up all over Northeast and North Central Ohio.
 Andrew has a Bachelor's Degree in Instrumental Music Education from the University of Toledo and a Master of Divinity with a concentration in Christian Worship from Ashland Theological Seminary.